Nursing, Midwifery and Social Work

 Studying for a PhD/MPhil with us will give you the opportunity to work with internationally renowned scholars engaged in innovative research that will make a difference to people's lives and to health and social care services.

-We welcome students from all health and social science disciplines who are interested in conducting research related to the School’s research programme.
+We welcome students from all health and social science disciplines who are interested in conducting research related to our programme.

-Students graduating from the School are in very high demand, with many assuming leadership roles in health and social care research, higher education, practice and management.
+Students graduating from our programmes are in very high demand, with many assuming leadership roles in health and social care research, higher education, practice and management.

 - Health Economics PhD/MPhil (3 years)